Consensys/doc.quorum-key-manager/docs/Tutorials/JsonRPCProxy.md

 ## Steps

-1. In the Quorum Key Manager [manifest file](../HowTo/Use-Manifest-File.md), specify an `Eth1Account` store to allocate your Azure keys, and the RPC node to connect to.
+1. In the Quorum Key Manager [manifest file](../HowTo/Use-Manifest-File.md), specify an `Ethereum` [Store](../HowTo/Add-Store.md#ethereum-store) to allocate your Ethereum wallets, and the RPC [Node](../HowTo/Add-Node.md) to proxy your calls using Quorum Key Manager.

-   Configure `AzureKeys` by filling in the `specs` with [information about your Azure Key Vault](../HowTo/Use-Manifest-File.md):
+Configure `AzureKeys` by filling in the `specs` like follow:

     ```yaml
     - kind: Eth1Account